dawson-do/dawson-do.github.io/index.markdown

 layout: page
 title: Hey, Dawson here.
 ---
 I'm currently a PhD student in Transportation Engineering at the University of California, Berkeley.
-My research interests are large-scale traffic flow models based on partial differential equations.
+My research focuses on large-scale traffic flow models based on partial differential equations.
 I also like to study the numerical methods used to solve these models.
 I also work at the National Renewable Energy Laboratory (NREL) with the AI group within the Computational Science Center.
-My work at NREL focuses on grid operations during extreme events.
+My work at NREL focuses on forecasting during extreme climate events.
 Read more about my research [here](/projects/).

 In 2022, I completed a Master's of Science in Transportation Engineering, also at Berkeley.
 Before that, I graduated from the University of Maryland, College Park with a double degree: a BS in Mathematics and a BS in Civil & Environmental Engineering.
 Go Terps!